PerryvandenHondel/splunk_app_release_bumper/README.md

 Options
 - DirSplunkApps: Directory where Splunk Apps are located
 - DirReleases: Directory where to store the created archives of Splunk Apps
+- DirTemp: A Directory to store the files in for the run of the script

-Example configuration bumper.conf
+Example configuration splunk_app_bum_release.conf

 ```
-[bumper]
+[settings]
 ## Directory where Splunk Apps are located.
 DirSplunkApps=/opt/splunk/etc/apps/

 ## Directory where to store the created archives of Splunk Apps.
 DirReleases=/home/perry/dev/Splunk_Apps_Releases

+DirTemp=/tmp

 ```

 # GITIGNORE
 Add all files and directories to the .gitignore file that do not need to be in the repo.

 # USAGE

+1) Configure the .conf file with your settings.

-Run the script bumper.py with the name of the Splunk app that needs it's release/version number increased.
+2) Run the script splunk_app_bum_release.py with the name of the Splunk app that needs it's release/version number increased.

 ```
-/home/user/dev/python/bump_release/bumper.py [Splunk App Name]
+splunk_app_bump_release.py [Splunk App Name]
 ```

 Example:

 ```
-> /home/user/dev/python/bump_release/bumper.py UMBRIO_SA_toexitnodes
+> splunk_app_bump_release.py UMBRIO_SA_toexitnodes
 ```

 # ACTIONS
 The script will perform the following actions:

 1. Update the version number in the apps.conf file
+2. Updates the repo if the app is under source controle.
+Commit messag with "Release vX.X.X"
+3. Makes a copy of the whole app to the temp dir.
-1. Copy all files from local/ to default/ for newer files that are changed.
+4. Renames local/ to default/ directory
-1. Update the git repo with all changes in this new version of the app.
-1. Create a compressed archive .tar.gz of the new file in a releases dir.
+5. Create a compressed archive .tar.gz of the new file in the releases dir.

 On the Splunk instance where the app is developed do a Debug Refresh to use the configs that are in the default dir.